fsharp/fslang-design/RFCs/FS-1032-extend-string-module.md

-# F# RFC FS-1032 - Additional String module functions
+# F# RFC FS-1032 - Extend String module

-The design suggestion [112](https://github.com/fsharp/fslang-suggestions/issues/112) has been marked "approved in principle".
+The design suggestion [#112](https://github.com/fsharp/fslang-suggestions/issues/112) has been marked "approved in principle".
 This RFC covers the detailed proposal for this suggestion.

 * [x] Approved in principle